 This peach cobbler is about as easy as it gets to make thanks to the Bisquick.
 This peach cobbler recipe would be a great recipe to teach a young one to bake.
 This recipe is pretty much bulletproof.
 The only thing that could go wrong is to forget to drain the peaches.
 Don't ask how I know that.

 Peach Cobbler is often served with vanilla ice cream so make sure you have some on hand when you make this recipe.
 I was a little curious where the word "cobbler" came from so I decided to look it up.
-If you are as curious as I am, you can read up on it here.
+If you are as curious as I am, you can read up on the origins of the word cobbler.

 Make sure you check out my collection of Dessert Recipes.
 My Nanaimo Bars are some of my absolute favorite desserts to make.